carbonetes/diggity/README.md

 ```

 ## Attestation
-Diggity is integrated with [Cosign](https://docs.sigstore.dev/cosign/overview/) to give you the capability to sign and verify SBOM attestations to images you own.
+Diggity is integrated with [Cosign](https://docs.sigstore.dev/cosign/overview/), which allows you to sign and verify SBOM attestations on images you own.
 To run attestations, make sure to install Cosign on your machine.
-Then, generate your cosign key-pair, associated with a password, using the following command:
+Then, generate your cosign key-pair associated with a password using the following command:

 ```
 cosign generate-key-pair